 What is an LLC’s EIN Number used for?

 EIN Numbers are used for:

 - All correspondence with the IRS

 - Opening an LLC business bank account (checking, savings, or investment accounts)

-- Filing taxes (federal, state, and local)
+- Filing tax return and other documents (federal, state, and local)

 - Handling employee payroll (if applicable)